liulab-dfci/TRUST4/README.md

 	consensus_id consensus_length average_coverage annotations

-"annotaions" also has several field, corresponding to annotation of V,D,J,C, CDR1, CDR2 and CDR3 respectively.
+"annotations" also has several field, corresponding to annotation of V,D,J,C, CDR1, CDR2 and CDR3 respectively.
 For the annotation of the genes, it follows the pattern

 	gene_name(reference_gene_length):(consensus_start-consensus_end):(reference_start-reference_length):similarity